Dec 21, 2024

 Beginning in the year 2000, only graduates of a surgical technology program that is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) may take the certification exam.
 Beginning in July 2006, surgical technologists practicing in the state of Tennessee must be certified or a graduate of a CAAHEP-accredited program.
 This accreditation is provided in collaboration with the American College of Surgeons (ACS) and the Association of Surgical Technologists (AST).

-The Associate of Science in Surgical Technology program offered at the Knoxville and Asheville campuses is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org), 9355 - 113th St. N, #7709 Seminole, FL 33775, 727-210-2350, upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC-STSA) (www.arcstsa.org).
+The Associate of Science in Surgical Technology program offered at the Asheville, Atlanta, Knoxville, Nashville, Orlando, and Pittsburgh campuses is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org), 9355 - 113th St. N, #7709 Seminole, FL 33775, 727-210-2350, upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC-STSA) (www.arcstsa.org).

-The Associate of Science in Surgical Technology program offered at the Atlanta, Indianapolis, Nashville, Orlando, and Pittsburgh campuses have a site visits scheduled for pursuing initial accreditation by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).
+The Associate of Science in Surgical Technology program offered at the Indianapolis campus has a site visit scheduled for pursuing initial accreditation by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).
 This step in the process is neither a status of accreditation nor a guarantee that accreditation will be granted.

 *Commission on Accreditation of Allied Health Education* (CAAHEP) www.caahep.org